kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 type JoinStrictness = "INNER" | "LEFT" | "RIGHT" | "FULL" | "CROSS";

 // Strictness hierarchy: INNER > LEFT = RIGHT > FULL > CROSS
-// When replacing a join with the same ID, the new join must have equal or greater strictness
+// When replacing a join with the same ID, the new join must have equal or stricter strictness:
+// you may tighten a weaker join to a stricter one, but must not loosen a stricter join to a weaker one.
-// Example: Can replace INNER with INNER or LEFT WITH INNER, but cannot replace INNER with LEFT
+// Example: Can replace LEFT with INNER, but cannot replace INNER with LEFT.
 ```

 The strictness is derived from the `JoinType` in the `JoinClause` AST: